leventkaragol/libcpp-crypto/README.md

 > Do not think that you can easily create a longer key to encrypt a longer text with RSA.
 Each row in the table consumes
 > 4 times more CPU power during encryption/decryption process than the row above.
 Additionally, generating a 65K bit key takes
 > time and requires a lot of patience, even for a high-end computer.

+> [!CAUTION]
+> 1024-bit RSA keys are not secure in the face of today's increasing computing power and advanced factorization algorithms.
+> Please use keys of at least 2048 bits.

 ## How to handle Exceptions (AES)?